gagan-bansal/get-json-data/README.md

 # get-json-data
-Make ajax request to get the json data.
+Make ajax request to get the json data from browser.
+Not for nodejs, use [request](https://www.npmjs.com/package/request) module instead.

 ## usage
 can not be more simpler: